Gowiem/terraform-workshops/intermediate-terraform/exercises/07/README.md

 The main takeaway here is that a missing variable value at the module level will not prompt, it will fail notifying the user of the missing value.

-After making our fix, let's do any apply again
+After making our fix, let's do an apply again

 ```
 $ terraform apply